Sequoia Capital

 Series A in 1997

-Assured Access Technology specializes in the development and manufacture of networking equipment aimed at carriers and service providers.
+Assured Access Technology specializes in the development and manufacturing of networking equipment, focusing on solutions for carriers and service providers.
 The company offers a range of products, including multi-service access concentrators and network management systems, which facilitate both data and voice over IP (VoIP) services.
-Their LAN and WAN access technologies empower service providers to deliver a comprehensive portfolio of networking solutions, enhancing connectivity and management capabilities for their clients.
+Its LAN and WAN access technologies empower carriers and service providers to deliver a diverse portfolio of access solutions, enhancing the connectivity options available to their customers.

 Apple